Need an idea for how to cook store bought gnocchi? Here’s an easy way to dress up this shortcut ingredient.

 - Pinch of red pepper flakes

-- 3 generous handfuls of baby kale
+- 3 generous handfuls of baby kale or spinach

 - 2 teaspoons white miso, dissolved in about 1 tablespoon of water*

-- 1 16-ounce package of store bought fresh gnocchi
+- One 16-ounce package fresh store-bought gnocchi